 Another way to look at it is; scenario B had an extra $11,037 each year to invest.
 This extra money grew tax-free for 20 years into over $400,000.

-However, the tax liability should be a lot lower in retirement since you aren’t earning any income in the form of a W2 anymore.
+However, the tax liability should be much lower in retirement since you aren’t earning any income in the form of a W-2 anymore.

-You don’t have to fit into one of these scenarios, these are just examples of the two extremes.
-The take away is that investing through a tax-advantaged account helps you reach your retirement goals much faster.
-The more tax advantages the better!
+You don’t have to fit into one of these scenarios; these are just examples of the two extremes.
+The takeaway is that investing through a tax-advantaged account helps you reach your retirement goals much faster.

 What if you can only contribute to one or the other?

-Which is better, a 401k or 457?
+Which Is Better, 401k or 457?

 For most, the answer is your 401k.
-This is because employers usually do not match funds that are contributed to a 457 plan.
+Employers usually do not match funds contributed to a 457 plan.
 Also, most people plan to retire after the age of 60.

-With 457 plans you may have limited investment options, which might also carry higher fees compared to your 401k choices.
+With 457 plans, you may have limited investment options, which might also carry higher fees than your 401k choices.

-I would suggest carefully considering the investment options and fees of both accounts, then making a decision that makes sense for you and your family.
+I would suggest carefully considering both accounts’ investment options and fees, then making a decision that makes sense for you and your family.

-If you qualify for both a 401k and 457 you can now create your scenario, but first I highly recommend reading Using a 457b Plan: Advantages & Disadvantages.
+If you qualify for both a 401k and 457, you can now create your scenario, but first, I highly recommend reading Using a 457b Plan: Advantages & Disadvantages.

 However, now that you are equipped with the knowledge you’ve gained from this article, you can create a scenario that works best for your family.

 If you are still unsure, it might be time to reach out to a fee-only advisor for professional advice.

-The peace of mind knowing you have a professional on your side helping you can significantly outweigh the costs.
+The peace of mind of knowing you have a professional on your side helping you can significantly outweigh the costs.